fabiostrocco/core-scheme/README.md

 3
 ```

-You can test the formatter using the following instruction
+You can test the analyzer using the following instruction

 ```shell
 ./cschemea test.scm
 ```
-It will pretty print "test.scm" and all the referenced programs.
+It will pretty print "test.scm" and all the referenced programs, with lexical analysis informations.

 CORE SCHEME GRAMMAR
 ----------------------------